-The Council notified all those registered on the Council's Planning Policy Consultation Database.
+The Council notified all those registered on the Council's Planning Policy Consultation Database at the start of each consultation.
 The database comprises a wide range of stakeholders, including local residents, businesses, civic groups and statutory bodies, such as Historic England.
-There are more than 200 contacts in the database, all of whom were contacted via email requesting their comments on the document (Appendix 9).
+There are more than 200 contacts in the database, all of whom were contacted via email requesting their comments on the documents (Appendix 12).

-A newsletter (Appendix 10) was sent to approximately 250 people who had signed up to be informed of Council consultations.
-It was also sent to approximately 6,000 people who had requested the general Council newsletter to be sent to them.
+For each consultation, a newsletter (Appendix 13) was also sent to approximately 250 people who had signed up to be informed of Council consultations.
+The newsletters were also sent to approximately 6,000 people who had requested the general Council newsletter to be sent to them.

-Document Available on the Council's Website
+Documents Available on the Council's Website

-Copies of the draft document were available to view and/or download on the Council's website (Appendix 2-3).
+Copies of the draft documents were available to view and/or download on the Council's website (Appendix 2-5).